xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 com.mentor.nucleus.bp.mc.systemc.source
 com.mentor.nucleus.bp.mc.template
 com.mentor.nucleus.bp.mc.vhdl.source
+com.mentor.nucleus.bp.sequencecapture
 Installer_MIP_MIMIC
 libTRANS
 MC-Java
 MC-Java.test
 pt_antlr
 ```
-  - __Note 1:__ com.mentor.nucleus.bp.docgen will be made OSS, as it, of itself, contains no real IP.
+  - __Note 1:__ com.mentor.nucleus.bp.docgen will not be made OSS.
+It contains no real IP.
 However,
   it relies entirely on tools we will not make OSS or put into xtuml/editor: pre-builder, xtumlmc_build.exe, docgen.exe, xsltproc.
 It
   also has build dependencies on the bp.mc* plug-ins and will not compile without them.
   - __Note 2:__ Many of the classes in this plug-in provide small utilities we use during development.